Try this delicious and healthy recipe for baked turkey meatballs. They are easy to make and perfect for a quick and tasty dinner.

 Ingredients and substitutions

-- Tomato sauce – use your favourite jarred tomato sauce.
+- Pasta sauce โ use your favourite jarred tomato sauce.

 Baked turkey meatballs

-- Ground turkey – you could also make these meatballs with ground chicken or extra-lean ground beef.
+- Ground turkey โ ground chicken or extra-lean ground beef will also work.

-- Fresh parsley – swap out for 1 tbsp. dried parsley instead or leave this out altogether.
+- Fresh parsley โ use 1 tbsp. dried parsley instead.

 How to make turkey meatballs